NISLabUGA/PixelPatrol3D_Code/README.md

 ## Loading the Extension From Source

-**Most people should start here to learn how to run the extension!**

 #### 1. You will need a build directory to load into the browser.
 There are 2 main ways to get this:

 1. **Download the ZIP file** associated with the latest release from the main GitHub page.
 Unzip the file — this folder is what you'll load into Firefox.